-Features of the Ambika Synthesizer 3D printed Case
+Features of the Ambika Synthesizer 3D printed case

 The Mutable Instruments Ambika Synthesizer

 The Ambika Synthesizer is a digital synthesizer with analog filters.
 It offers a large array of waveforms like digital wavetables, fm and phase modulation.
-Due to the digital control of the analog filters and VCA, a large palette of modulation is possible.
+Due to the digital control of the analog filters and VCA, a large range of modulation is possible.
 Please be aware that the Ambika has 6 voices of which each requires a separate voicecards / filterboards.
 Due to the 6 separate outputs beside the mix output, the Ambika can be used as 6 individual monophonic synthesizers.
 The allocation of the voice cards, midi channels per voice and keyboard range is very flexible.
-The possibility to use different voice cards (SMR4, SVF, 4PM, POLIVOKS) within one Ambika, it makes this synthesizer a very unique device.
+The possibility of using different voice cards (SMR4, SVF, 4PM, POLIVOKS) within one Ambika, it makes this synthesizer a very unique device.

 - SMR4 - classic 4-pole VCF/VCA (Roland sound)

 - SVF - state variable filter